 Explore what the inquiry has done to date and what their work programme looks like going forward.

-Almost all farmland provides grazing for beef, sheep and dairy production which helps support a strong food processing industry.
+The vast majority of Northern Ireland's farmland is devoted to grazing for beef, sheep and dairy production which helps support a strong food processing industry.
 Together farming and food processing are responsible for 5% of Northern Ireland employment.

 Our inquiry’s first report, Lay of the Land, gathered evidence of citizens’ views through a series of workshops with farmers, shoppers, community groups, environmentalists, chefs, traders, young and old.